Overview

 Settings

-• UI Theme: Choose your favourite display mode for less eye strain (requires restart).
+• UI Theme: Choose your preferred display mode to reduce eye strain (requires restart).

-• Scaling factor: Increases the size of the GUI by the chosen factor (requires restart).
+• Scaling Factor: Adjust the size of the GUI by the selected factor (requires restart).

-• Confidence score display mode: Sets the confidence score display mode (either approximate or exact).
+• Confidence score display mode: Sets the mode for displaying the confidence score (either approximate or exact).

-• Allowed solvers: Choose the ILP solver for SIRIUS to use for fragmentation tree computation.
-GLPK is free, Gurobi is commercial but offers free academic license.
+• Allowed solvers: Select the ILP solver for SIRIUS to use in fragmentation tree computation.
+GLPK is free, while Gurobi is commercial but offers a free academic license.

-• Database cache: location of cache directory.
-CSI:FingerID download candidate structures from our server and caches them for faster retrieval.
+• Database cache: Specifies the location of the cache directory.
+CSI:FingerID downloads candidate structures from our server and caches them for faster retrieval.

 Webservice